aibit0111/transformer_machine_translation/README.md

 ## Attention is All you need
-# Just a machine translation code using transformer
+# Just a machine translation code using the transformer